Marvin Jones Jr. Player Prop Bets for NFL Week 8 | Jacksonville vs. Seattle 10/31/2021

 - With six targets in the red zone this season, Jones has been on the receiving end of 31.6% of his team's 19 red zone pass attempts.

-- The Jaguars have run 60.5% passing plays and 39.5% rushing plays this season.
-They rank 29th in the NFL in scoring.
+- The Jaguars have thrown the ball in 60.5% of their plays from scrimmage this year while staying on the ground 39.5% of the time.
+This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Jones' matchup with the Seahawks.